arialdomartini/arialdomartini.github.io/_posts/2024-03-01-emacs-surround.md

   the region, making it visible.
 - by performing any operation on the region, such as `M-x center-region`.
 - jumping to the beginning of the pasted text, with `C-u C-SPC`.
+- run `M-x indent-rigidly` (`C-x C-i`) and then use your arrows to move the pasted section left and right.

 ### Fixing the second problem
 Enough with wandering around.
 Let's go back to our code.
 By now, it